Table of Contents

 Personal plan: The limitation here is that you will not get any e-commerce module.
 Those planning to launch an online store must go for a higher, more expensive plan.

 Commerce / Online store plans: Undoubtedly these are the best 2 plans for those looking at e-commerce and selling online opportunities.
 Unlike the Business plan there is no transaction fee charges.
 The online plans also allow you to sell physical and digital goods, both of which feature voucher management as well as inventory tracking.
 This makes these plans a good fit for SME’s with a wider range of products or services.
 For more details with e-commerce, best to follow this link for to our full Squarespace e-commerce review.

-It is possible to take a free albeit short 14-day trial.
+It is possible to take a free 14-day trial.
 During this trial you will benefit from all of the functionality offered from a “Business” plan subscription and for those wishing to understand how to use Squarespace it is certainly worthwhile giving it a “test drive”.

 However, do bear in mind that if you decide to go with the platform on a subscription basis and drop back to the “Personal” plan then some of the features available during your trial period will not be available on this subscription (see chart above).